Song to a Seagull

-Song to a Seagull (also known as Joni Mitchell) is the debut studio album by Canadian singer-songwriter Joni Mitchell.
-Produced by David Crosby, the album was recorded in early 1968 at Sunset Sound and released on March 23, 1968 by Reprise Records.
+Song to a Seagull (also known as Joni Mitchell) is the debut studio album by the Canadian singer-songwriter Joni Mitchell.
+Produced by David Crosby, the album was recorded at Sunset Sound and released in March 1968 by Reprise Records.

 Production

 The album was recorded at Sunset Sound in Hollywood, California.
 David Crosby was assigned as producer as part of the deal with Reprise Records, following meeting Mitchell in October 1967.
 Crosby wanted Mitchell to sound pure and natural, so he asked her to sing into the studio grand piano, and set up extra microphones to capture her voice reverberating off the strings; unfortunately the set-up captured too much ambient noise, resulting in excessive tape hiss, which could only be removed post-production at the cost of the high sounds in the audio range, which gives the album a flat feel.

-Mitchell had written songs that were hits for other artists (e.g., "Both Sides Now" and "Chelsea Morning" by Judy Collins and Dave Van Ronk, "Eastern Rain" by Fairport Convention, "Urge for Going" and "The Circle Game" by Tom Rush), but none of those songs were recorded for her debut.
+Mitchell had written songs that were hits for other artists (e.g., "Both Sides Now" and "Chelsea Morning" by Judy Collins and Dave Van Ronk, "Eastern Rain" by Fairport Convention, "Urge for Going" and "The Circle Game" by Tom Rush), but none of these songs were selected for inclusion on Song to a Seagull.

 Content

 Mitchell has said that "Sisotowbell" stands for "Somehow, in spite of trouble, ours will be ever lasting love".

+Record World said of the single "Night in the City" that "The marvelous Joni Mitchell lights up the imagination with this provocative rock."

 The album was dedicated to her Grade 7 English teacher, "Mr. Kratzmann, who taught me to love words".